Skip to Main Content

 Featured

 An FHA loan is a mortgage loan insured by the Federal Housing Administration and made through an FHA-approved lender.
-The insurance protects lenders against borrower default so they can originate loans for eligible buyers who don’t qualify for conventional financing.
+The insurance protects lenders against borrower default, so they can originate loans for eligible buyers who don’t qualify for conventional financing.
+FHA loans feature low down payment options, flexible credit requirements, and interest rates that are often comparable to conventional mortgages.

 How FHA loan rates are set

-Every bank sets its own FHA loan interest rates based on several factors.
+Every bank sets its own FHA loan interest rates based on these factors:

 Bond prices move in the opposite direction of bond yields, so when prices increase, bond yields and mortgage rates fall.